EuroAssembler Index Manual Download Source Macros

 All case-insensitive names (registers, prefixes, machine instructions, pseudoinstructions, keywords etc.) are written in upper case here in EuroAssembler sources.
 Names of variables, procedures, macroinstructions are in mixed case.

-If a special character is part of €ASM term and should be embedded in an identifier or HTML anchor, it is replaced with two lowercase letters:
+If a special character is part of the €ASM term and should be embedded in an identifier or in HTML anchor, it is replaced with two lowercase letters:

 CharReplacementCharReplacement